If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 How to Get Rid of Rose Aphids Naturally

-Once identified, utilize these natural and organic methods to control or eliminate rose bush aphids.
+Once identified, utilize these natural and organic methods to control or eliminate rose aphids.

 1. Orange Oil